bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 abbreviation of the weekday, although some [locales](#internationalization) may override this.
 The format can be controlled via the prop `weekday-header-format` and accepts one of three values:

 - `'long'` the full weekday name (e.g. <samp>Tuesday</samp>).
 Handy when using a full width calendar.
 Avoid using with the default calendar width.
-- `'short'` typically is a 2 or 3 letter abbreviation of the weekday name, depending on the selected locale (e.g. "Tue")
+- `'short'` typically is a 2 or 3 letter abbreviation of the weekday name, depending on the selected locale (e.g. "Tue").
-- `'narrow'` typically a single character abbreviation (e.g., <samp>T</samp>).
-Two weekdays may have the same narrow style for some locales (e.g. Tueday and Thursday's narrow style are both
+- `'narrow'` is typically a single character abbreviation (e.g., <samp>T</samp>).
+Two weekdays may have the same narrow style for some locales (e.g. Tuesday and Thursday's narrow style are both
   <samp>T</samp>).
 This can be handy for those locales that do not support the `'short'` format,
   such as locales `'ar'` and `'fa'`.